Spanish coup of March 1939: Aftermath

-Among those who opposed the rebels, Barceló (I. Corps) was executed by the Casadistas in March 1939.
-Ortega (III.
-Corps) was detained by the Nationalists in Alicante and executed in 1939.
-Ascanio (head of 8.
-Division, which almost crushed the rebels), Girón (PCE leader in Madrid), José Suárez Montero (2.
-Division) and many other Communists captured by the Casadistas were handed over to the Nationalists and executed in 1941.
-Cazorla (civil governor of Guadalajara) escaped from Casadista captivity, joined resistance, was captured in late 1939 and executed in 1941.
-García Vallejo (XVII.
-Corps) was sentenced to death by the Nationalists; commuted to 30 years imprisonment, he was released in 1946 and died in Spain in 1949.
-Hernández (who refused to surrender) following exile in Algeria, the USSR, Mexico, Yugoslavia, Romania and again Mexico died there in 1971.
-Galán (who left Cartagena with Buiza unaware he was about to desert) was exiled in Algeria and Chile, where he passed away in 1971.
-Fernández Cortinas (head of 42.
-Brigade) managed to make it to the USSR, where he died in 1978.
-Pertegas (presumed PCE leader in Madrid) lived in the USSR until 1984, when he returned to Spain and died in 2002.
-Bueno (II.
-Corps) was sentenced by the Nationalists, but released in the early 1940s; it is not clear what happened to him later.
-Nothing is known about the fate of Fernández (18.
-Brigade, which sparheaded advance towards Casado headquarters).
+Among those who opposed the rebels, Barceló was executed by the Casadistas in March 1939.
+Ortega was detained by the Nationalists in Alicante and executed in 1939.
+Ascanio, Girón, José Suárez Montero and many other Communists captured by the Casadistas were handed over to the Nationalists and executed in 1941.
+Cazorla escaped from Casadista captivity, joined resistance, was captured in late 1939 and executed in 1941.
+García Vallejo was sentenced to death by the Nationalists; commuted to 30 years imprisonment, he was released in 1946 and died in Spain in 1949.
+Hernández following exile in Algeria, the USSR, Mexico, Yugoslavia, Romania and again Mexico died there in 1971.
+Galán was exiled in Algeria and Chile, where he died in 1971.
+Fernández Cortinas managed to make it to the USSR, where he died in 1978.
+Pertegas lived in the USSR until 1984, when he returned to Spain and died in 2002.
+Bueno was sentenced by the Nationalists, but released in the early 1940s; it is not clear what happened to him later.
+Nothing is known about the fate of Fernández.